Interconnectivity Vs Entanglement

 , Sharon, CT

 Interconnectivity is the structural reality of living systems, a feature, not a fault.
-It is the condition by which healthy human networks actually operate.
-Distinct from information routing, interconnectivity is substrate.
+It is the condition by which healthy human networks operate.
+Distinct from information routing, it holds a living system together.

 Decisions that implicate others without having invited them into the decisioning.